So we've got some function-calling working, but it's not fair to call our program an "agent" yet for one simple reason:

 A key part of an "agent," as defined by AI-influencer-hype-bros, is that it can continuously use its tools to iterate on its own results.
 So we're going to build two things:

-This is a pretty big step; take your time!
+This is a big step; take your time.
+(But you're also really close to the finish line now!)

 (aiagent) wagslane@MacBook-Pro-2 aiagent % uv run main.py "how does the calculator render results to the console?"